-Fire-Safe Chimney Sweeps Cleans, Builds, Repairs, and Installs Chimneys, Fireplaces, and Wood Burning Stoves in Frederick County
+Fire-Safe Chimney Sweeps Inspects, Cleans, Repairs, and Installs Chimneys, Fireplaces, and Wood Burning Stoves in Frederick County

 Fire-Safe Chimney Sweeps is a fourth generation family business operated by Master Mason Gary Clift and sons.
-We are the most experienced, full-service Frederick chimney sweep company in Maryland.
+We are the most experienced, full-service chimney sweep company serving Frederick, Maryland.
 When you call us for service, you can rest assured that we will take the utmost care of your property in order to perform our work, will be on time, and offer the fairest value for our services.
-We service chimneys, wood burning stoves, and fireplaces all over Frederick, Mount Airy, Sykesville, Woodbine, and surrounding areas, including but not limited to:
+We service chimneys, wood burning stoves, and fireplaces all over Frederick County including Frederick, New Market, Mount Airy, Libertytown, Walkersville, Middletown, Buckeystown, Urbana, Woodbine, Green Valley, Ijamsville, and surrounding towns.

 Frederick Chimney Sweep can protect your family from carbon monoxide